Hotell/blogposts/2018-05/ts-react-children-composition/blogpost.md

 # End

-Allright we are done here!
+Alright we are done here!

 We learned how to build highly composable components thanks to `props.children` React API, which are really not that different from what we get from the browser platform ( Shadow DOM ), even so more powerful thanks to JavaScript.